karkman/Physalia_EnvMetagenomics_2022/Day2/README.md

 ### Long-read assembly

 Short read assemblers are not optimal for long-read data, but there are already several long-read assemblers available.
 Some of the most used metagenomic assemblers include [metaflye](https://github.com/fenderglass/Flye), [hicanu](https://github.com/marbl/canu) and [hifiasm-meta](https://github.com/xfengnefx/hifiasm-meta).

+For this course will use a data set of 434 105 PacBio HiFi-reads from one sample with mean length of ~7 500 bp (~3 Gbp).
-For this course we have used metaflye with the following parameters:
+And we have used metaflye for the assembly with the following parameters:

 ```
 flye \